Advancing Complex Video Object Segmentation via Progressive Concept Construction: Related Work

-\paragraph{VOS benchmarks.} Several recent datasets~\cite{li2013video, ochs2013segmentation, xu2018youtube, ding2023mose, hong2024lvos, ravi2025sam} have pushed VOS evaluation toward more challenging settings.
-MOSE~\cite{ding2023mose} introduces complex real-world scenes with frequent occlusions, crowded backgrounds, and disappearing-reappearing targets, exposing failure cases where traditional models struggle.
-SA-V~\cite{ravi2025sam} scales up to a massive dataset of $\sim$51k videos, including small, occluded, and reappearing objects to evaluate mask propagation.
-Meanwhile, LVOS~\cite{hong2024lvos} focuses on long-term segmentation: its videos average over 60 seconds and feature long-duration object interactions such as objects leaving and later re-entering the scene.
-However, they still primarily measure how well a model can match pixel-level masks across time.
+\textbf{VOS benchmarks.} Several recent datasets~\citep{li2013video, ochs2013segmentation, xu2018youtube, ding2023mose, hong2024lvos, ravi2025sam, chen2024we} have pushed VOS evaluation toward more challenging settings.
+MOSE~\citep{ding2023mose} introduces complex real-world scenes with frequent occlusions, crowded backgrounds, and disappearing-reappearing targets, exposing failure cases where traditional models struggle.
+SA-V~\citep{ravi2025sam} scales up to a massive dataset of $\sim$51k videos, including small, occluded, and reappearing objects to evaluate mask propagation.
+Meanwhile, LVOS~\citep{hong2024lvos} focuses on long-term segmentation: its videos average over 60 seconds and feature long-duration object interactions such as objects leaving and later re-entering the scene.
 Notably, none incorporate multi-view scenarios or concept-level variation, making it difficult to assess a model’s higher-level semantic perception or reasoning capabilities.
 In contrast, our proposed benchmark \benchname~is designed to fill this gap.
 It includes complex multi-shot contextual changes throughout the sequence.
 This setup requires models to go beyond low-level tracking.
 They must reason about the target’s identity, roles, and intent as the contextual shifts, effectively evaluating semantic understanding in video object segmentation.